HEALTH CONSULTANTS LLC

 The question is not simply whether protein is consumed.

-The question is whether protein is effectively digested, absorbed, transported, and utilized.
+The question is whether the protein is effectively digested, absorbed, transported, and utilized.

 The Digestive Tract: The Foundation of Repair